-- Tasks must be completed independently-unless other wise instructed. - Products to demonstrate learning should not be shared with other students. - Tests require students to use only the information they remember and they must not use other resources (unless explicitly provided with resources). - A product used to demonstrate learning can only be used once.
+- Tasks must be completed independently-unless other wise instructed. - Products to demonstrate learning should not be shared with other students. - Tests require students to use only the information they remember and they must not use other resources (unless explicitly provided with resources or permitted as part of the learning expectations for that course, subject or program). - A product used to demonstrate learning can only be used once.